English is lead with articulation by Lisa Wainwright

-To engender a lifelong love of reading, writing and language through the immersion of stories and texts that interest, inspire and excite our children.
+It is with great determination that we strive to engender a lifelong love of reading and language through the immersion of stories and texts that interest, inspire and excite our children.
 We strive for children to read a variety of genres and use these as models for their own writing.
 The staff at Hillside are committed to providing a reading culture and supporting children in developing good reading habits that will support them throughout their education, in their personal life and beyond.
+It is our vision that these exciting materials and opportunities will inspire our childre

 English Speaking and Listening